Birding in La Serena

 Here we will also include not only the waterfowl themselves, but also all the birds related to fluvial environment.
 The common moorhen is one of the most abundant species in the area, and can be found practically all along the river.
 The little bittern is also quite abundant, as well as the small kingfisher.

-The population of passerines is also very rich and varied: from the Zitting zisticola to other larger birds such as warblers and wagtails.
+Population of passerines is also very rich and varied: from the Zitting zisticola to other larger birds such as warblers and wagtails.
 It is worth mentioning populations of exotic birds that are not native to the peninsula such as waxbill, red avadavat, weaver, common bishops, zebra finch… Regarding the group of waders we can find several species of plovers, sandpipers or stints.

 Other interesting wildlife